greg-raven/Uncommon-Sense/_drafts/all.md

 To freemen, threats are impotent.
 Marcus Tullius Cicero

-We should not expect the state to appear in the guise of an extravagant good fairy at every christening, a loquacious companion at every stage of life’s journey, and the unknown mourner at every funeral.
+We should not expect the state to appear in the guise of an extravagant good fairy at every christening, a loquacious companion at every stage of life's journey, and the unknown mourner at every funeral.
 Margaret Thatcher

 Nothing can so alienate a voter from the political system as backing a winning candidate.
 Mark B. Cohen

 Perhaps Communists had wormed their way so deeply into our government on both the working and planning levels that they were able to exercise an inordinate degree of power in shaping the course of America in the dangerous postwar era.
 I could not help wondering and worrying whether we were faced with open enemies across the conference table and hidden enemies who sat with us in our most secret councils.
 General Mark Clark

 Collectivist ethical principle: man is not an end to himself, but is only a tool to serve the ends of others.
-Whether those ‘others’ are a dictator’s gang, the nation, society, the race, (the) god(s), the majority, the community, the tribe, etc., is irrelevant — the point is that man in principle must be sacrificed to others.
+Whether those 'others' are a dictator's gang, the nation, society, the race, (the) god(s), the majority, the community, the tribe, etc., is irrelevant --- the point is that man in principle must be sacrificed to others.
 Mark Da Cunha

 Here in America, government began as a tool to assure freedom.
 It gradually turned into a hideously expensive political toy designed to redistribute your wealth and control most aspects of your business and private life.
 Mark Skousen

 Here in America, government began as a tool to assure freedom.
 It gradually turned into a hideously expensive political toy designed to redistribute your wealth and control most aspects of your business and private life.
 Mark Skousen

-Today’s political leaders demonstrate their low opinion of the public with every social law they pass.
+Today's political leaders demonstrate their low opinion of the public with every social law they pass.
 They believe that, if given the right to chose, the citizenry will probably make the wrong choice.
 Legislators not think any more in terms of persuading people; they feel the need to force their agenda on the public at the point of a bayonet and the barrel of a gun, in the name of the IRS, the SEC, the FDA, the DEA, the EPA, or a multitude of other ABCs of government authority.
 Mark Skousen

-For in a Republic, who is ‘the country?’
+For in a Republic, who is 'the country?'
 Is it the Government which is for the moment in the saddle?
-Why, the Government is merely a servant — merely a temporary servant; it cannot be its prerogative to determine what is right and what is wrong, and decide who is a patriot and who isn’t.
+Why, the Government is merely a servant --- merely a temporary servant; it cannot be its prerogative to determine what is right and what is wrong, and decide who is a patriot and who isn't.
 Its function is to obey orders, not originate them.
 Mark Twain

 How you can win the population for war: At first, the statesman will invent cheap lying, that impute the guilt of the attacked nation, and each person will be happy over this deceit, that calm the conscience.
 It will study it detailed and refuse to test arguments of the other opinion.
 So he will convince step for step even therefrom that the war is just and thank God, that he, after this process of grotesque even deceit, can sleep better.
 Mark Twain

-If you don’t read the newspaper you are uninformed, if you do read the newspaper you are misinformed.
+If you don't read the newspaper you are uninformed, if you do read the newspaper you are misinformed.
 Mark Twain

-No man’s life, liberty, or property are safe while the congress is in session.
+No man's life, liberty, or property are safe while the congress is in session.
 Mark Twain

-Nothing so needs reforming as other people’s habits.
+Nothing so needs reforming as other people's habits.
 Mark Twain

 The mania for giving the Government power to meddle with the private affairs of cities or citizens is likely to cause endless trouble, through the rivaly of schools and creeds that are anxious to obtain official recognition, and there is great danger that our people will lose our independence of thought and action which is the cause of much of our greatness, and sink into the helplessness of the Frenchman or German who expects his government to feed him when hungry, clothe him when naked, to prescribe when his child may be born and when he may die, and, in time, to regulate every act of humanity from the cradle to the tomb, including the manner in which he may seek future admission to paradise.
 Mark Twain

 There is no distinctly native American criminal class save Congress.
 Mark Twain

-Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did.
+Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did.
 So throw off the bowlines, Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Mark Twain

 The public is hedged about by so many goddam bookkeepers that no time is left in which to produce.
 More time is spent in carrying out garbage than in carrying in food.
 Martin H. Fischer